najaeda/naja-verilog/README.md

 void startInstantiation(const std::string& modelName)
 ```

 allows to collect module (used as a model) name for one or multiple instanciations.
-This method will be collect **modelName=Model** for following declarations:
+This method will be collect `modelName=Model` for the two following declarations:

 ```verilog
 Model ins();